-One increasingly popular solution that has evolved out of these challenges is direct sourcing, which enables businesses to self-source and directly engage independent consultants in a faster, more cost-effective way.
+One increasingly popular solution that has evolved out of these challenges is direct sourcing, which enables access to and connection with top independent professional talent by creating a more frictionless and direct relationship between provider and buyer—enterprise managers and independent talent.
+With direct sourcing, managers can source talent internally, rather than relying on a third-party intermediary such as a consulting or staffing company to fill talent needs.
 Below, we explore the ins and outs of direct sourcing and discuss how to create a successful program for your organization.

 In order to compliantly source, manage, and re-engage professional independent talent, many organizations are turning to direct sourcing—a process designed to augment the staffing supply chain to maximize independent workforce talent acquisition.
 By identifying candidates for available opportunities using their own resources rather than relying on a third-party intermediary, organizations can directly source independent professionals.